HephzibahPaul/spdis_strategic_pricing_intelligence/README.md

 - festival shopping spikes
 - sudden market disruptions

-BAs use this to stress-test a pricing strategy.
+This helps stress-test pricing strategies.

 ---

 ### **5. Revenue Curve & Optimal Price**
-SPDIS evaluates dozens of price points and finds the approximate point where **revenue is maximized**.
+SPDIS evaluates dozens of price points and identifies where **revenue is maximized**.

 This helps decision-makers choose a price that balances:
 - sales volume